Whole Life Insurance Pros and Cons (2026 Guide)

 Quick Answer

 Whole life insurance is permanent coverage with a fixed premium, a guaranteed death benefit, and a cash value that grows tax-deferred.
-The trade-off is cost: premiums often run 5 to 15 times higher than comparable term insurance.
+The trade-off is cost: premiums are typically much higher than comparable term insurance — often illustrated as several times the cost for the same death benefit.
 It suits estate planning, lifelong dependents, and high earners who have maxed out retirement accounts, while most families are better served by term.

 How Whole Life Insurance Works